 Cryos’ Genetic Panel – how we screen our donors for genetic diseases

 At Cryos, we want to make sure that the children we help into the world are as healthy as possible.
 Our screening process of sperm donors encompasses genetic testing of the most frequent and severe genetic diseases.
 In this blog post, we will explain what Cryos’ Genetic Panel is and why it is relevant for you.

 What are genetics?

 To understand the Genetic Panel, it is important to know what a gene is and how a genetic disease can be inherited from parents to children in generations.

 Our bodies consist of DNA that encodes all the functions in our body with its own unique “recipe”.
 The recipes are known as genes and collectively they create the manual for our body to function correctly.
-As known, our genes are inherited from our parents.
-We all have two copies of the same gene: one copy of the gene from our mother, and a copy from our father.
+As known, all genes are inherited from biological parents.
+All humans have two copies of the same gene: one copy of the gene from the mother, and a copy from the father.
 The body does not need both genes to make a recipe work – it only needs one healthy variant.
 If one gene variant is unworking and disease-causing, the body will use the healthy gene variant instead.
 These genes are known as recessive genes.

 Some recessive genes are more common than others, and there is a risk of meeting a partner that shares the same recessive gene as you.
 Therefore, keeping a broad variety of donors ensures a broad genetic variation and lowers the risk of rare recessive diseases accumulating in the population.